 While in-game interactions are some of the most obvious places we as players will experience the ripples from death/exile triggers for Commanders, they definitely aren’t the only ones.

 Mark Rosewater, head designer for Magic, was asked about the impact this new rule would have on card design, and he revealed that the old replacement effect was actually restricting the abilities designers put on legendary creatures!
 He also confirmed that this change would influence legendary creature designs going forward (though it might be a while before we see how, as sets are designed years in advance).

 Considering just how few legendary creatures currently have abilities that trigger as a result of them dying or getting exiled, I’m excited to see what this expanded design space will bring us in the future.
 And if something busted gets released as a result, well, let’s just say I’m glad I have copies of Rest in Peace, Trickbind, and Leyline of the Void.

 What about you?
 Are there other interesting interactions that I missed or implications you’re excited about?
 Come join our Patreon and tell me about them!
-We’ve got an awesome Discord community too, and love to talk not just about Magic, but all things gaming!
+We’ve got an awesome Discord community, including a number of Magic players who are able to help talk you through a SpellTable MTG setup or using untap.in for remote play, and we love to talk not just about Magic, but all things gaming!